 Alcohol Treatment Center In Ohio

 Alcoholism is a chronic disease that affects people living across the world.
 It affects individuals of all financial statuses, levels of education, and across all cultural backgrounds.
 The World Health Organization (WHO) estimates that approximately 3 million people die each year as a result of drinking.
-This equates to about 5% of the global deaths every year.
+This equates to about 5% of global deaths every year.
 This includes individuals who die from alcohol poisoning, alcohol withdrawal, alcohol-related injuries, and motor vehicle accidents where the driver is impaired.

 The use of alcohol can be traced back to the ancient Greeks; however, even back then, there were observations of individuals who drank too much.
 Today, alcohol is commonly involved in a variety of social aspects of our lives.
 Long-term alcohol abuse is known to significantly impact our mental and physical health.